tuongphantrue/house-price-emailer/README.md

    worth adding - `fetch_nhatot()` or `fetch_batdongsan_category()` in
    the script are good examples of how a source is wired in.

+## Design

+The email uses a warm ochre header band (the color of Hanoi's French-colonial building facades throughout the Old Quarter) over a cream content panel, with a serif/sans type pairing (Georgia for headings and prices, Helvetica/Arial for labels and table data - both near-universal system fonts, since email clients can't reliably load custom web fonts).
+Each section has a small numbered "— Nguồn N" label instead of a plain heading, and there's a quick stat strip up top (sources available / fetched / district count) for an at-a-glance read before scrolling through the tables.

+Price-direction colors follow the **Vietnamese/Asian market convention** (tăng/increase = red, giảm/decrease = green) rather than the US convention (green = up) - the opposite of what an English-language template would default to, but the correct one for this content and audience.

+All styling is inline (required for reliable rendering across email clients, especially Gmail and Outlook) with a `<meta name="viewport">` tag and a fluid-width container so it scales down cleanly on mobile.
+The design tokens (colors, fonts) are defined once near the top of `hanoi_house_price_emailer.py` (`C_*` and `F_*` constants) and reused across every render function, so a palette or font change only needs to happen in one place.

 ## Sample listings section

 The email also includes a "Nhà mẫu tham khảo" (sample listings) section